 In some cases, getting the marriage declared invalid may only be part of the story.
 Colorado statute authorizes parties to seek orders regarding the division of marital property, spousal maintenance, and other issues which would come with a divorce.
 Thus, not all annulment cases will be as simple as just voiding the marriage.

-Seek Representation from an Annulment Lawyer in Denver or Surrounding Communities
+Seek Representation from an Annulment Lawyers in Denver or Surrounding Colorado Communities